filesender/filesender/docs/v2.0/admin/configuration/index.md

 	$config['allow_transfer_expiry_date_extension'] = 5; // Same as above
 	$config['allow_transfer_expiry_date_extension'] = array(5, 3); // Allows 2 successive extensions, the first is by 5 days the second is by 3 days
 	$config['allow_transfer_expiry_date_extension'] = array(5, 3, 1, true); // Allows infinite extensions, the first is by 5 days the second is by 3 days, the third and above are by 1 day

+### allow_transfer_expiry_date_extension_admin

+* __description:__ allows an admin to extend the expiry date.
+This is similiar to allow_transfer_expiry_date_extension but is only used if you are logged in as an admin on the system.
+If you are an admin this schedule will overwrite the allow_transfer_expiry_date_extension for you.
+So you can set both and this will be used in preference if you are logged in as admin, otherwise allow_transfer_expiry_date_extension will be used if it is set.
+As you might only like to use this option and not allow users to extend transfers this option may offer a second UI element to allow extension, where there are two ways to extend a transfer they will both perform the same action and follow the admin configuration if you are logged in as admin.
+* __mandatory:__
+* __type:__ an array of integers containing possible extensions in days.
+* __default:__ - (= not activated)
+* __available:__ since version 2.21
+* __Examples:__

+        // Allows infinite extensions, the first is by 30 days then 90 days
+	$config['allow_transfer_expiry_date_extension_admin'] = array(30, 90, true);

 ## force_legacy_mode